Configure Horizontal Pod Autoscaling (HPA) for Milvus

 Overview

 Horizontal Pod Autoscaling (HPA) is a Kubernetes feature that automatically adjusts the number of Pods in a deployment based on resource utilization, such as CPU or memory.
-In Milvus, HPA can be applied to stateless components like proxy
+In Milvus, HPA can be applied to stateless components like proxy, queryNode, dataNode, and indexNode to dynamically scale the cluster in response to workload changes.

 This guide explains how to configure HPA for Milvus components using the Milvus Operator.